Seizing child recieving IN treatmentTherapeutic Intranasal Drug Delivery

 He trained in a medically underserved county hospital during the onset of the HIV epidemic in the 1980's where he noticed that many of his patients were able to "safely" self medicate using elicit drugs without needles - they used a form of nasal drug delivery called snorting.
 This concept led him to test the efficacy of having his patients "snort" inexpensive generic medicines (by dripping it in their noses) in hopes of finding both a safe and a painless method of drug delivery for paramedics and ER nurses (who at that time were seroconverting to HCV and sometime HIV simply for doing their jobs).
 Unfortunately his clinical experience was mixed - sometimes nasally delivered drugs were very effective, other times not so effective.
 His epiphany occurred in the middle of the night while dripping a measured dose of a benzodiazepine into a child's nose - the child spit it back in his face.
 At that moment he realized that he was giving ORAL drugs via the nose which probably explained the variable efficacy he had noticed all along.
 He needed to change the mode of delivery.
 If there was only a way to rapidly aerosolize an exact dose of the drug into a fine mist that could be delivered directly to the nasal mucosal with no loss into the environment (nebulization does not achieve these needs since most is not delivered to the nose or to the lung, rather is it lost to the environment, takes time to deliver and usually requires a compliant patient).
 Through trial and error using compressed air, dual syringes, etc the idea morphed into a very simple syringe driven atomizer.
 He and a friend started a company selling that device (the MAD - mucosal atomization device).

-A few years ago the company was sold and Dr. Wolfe currently receives no royalty nor any money from the MAD, allowing him to write this web site and pursue other interests.
-Dr. Wolfe consults for interested device and pharmaceutical companies and occasionally is paid to speak/teach or educate specifically about the MAD device, but earns no money for any sales of any topical drug delivery products or drugs nor does he have shares in these companies nor do they have any control of this web site.
+In 2010 the company was sold and Dr. Wolfe currently receives no royalty nor any money from the MAD.
+However, Dr. Wolfe consults for interested device and pharmaceutical companies and in 2021 began consulting for Pulmodyne who manufactures a new mucosal atomization device called the DART for which he receives a small royalty.
+He does not have shares in these companies nor do they have any control of this web site.
 Never the less an author can never completely remove his or her bias from any writings and you will find that Dr. Wolfe feels strongly that nasal drug delivery is a valuable drug delivery adjunct to providing efficient and effective patient care.
 Furthermore due to his training in a poor, medically underserved community you will find a bias towards using inexpensive generic drugs that are proven by the literature to be clinically effective (rather than focusing on drug levels and bioavailability which do not necessarily translate into clinical effect when applied in the real world - case in point the tiny 0.1 ml volumes that supposedly work via the nose of compliant patients but are extremely difficult to administer in the ER setting).
-Since the MAD is commonly used in these research studies there is also a great deal of literature that involves that product so a bias could be suggested here as well.
+Since the MAD and the DART are commonly used in these research studies there is also a great deal of literature that involves those products so a bias could be suggested here as well.

 Because he gets questions from clinicians and patients all over the world and because he enjoys teaching about the topic he and some colleagues created this site to help provide a place for the curious clinician seeking detailed information.
 He apologizes for the somewhat disorganized look of this site - he is just a doctor, not a web master.
 Someday when he has the time he may re-write the site to make it less cluttered.
 If you personally want to communicate with him feel free to do so via the email address above providing your name and affiliations and he will eventually respond.